IsomorphicGo/isogoapp/Readme.md

 Kick performs an *instant kickstart* of the web server instance, upon the modification of a Go source file.
 [Check out Kick](https://github.com/isomorphicgo/kick)

+Please note, that Kick will only work on Unix-like operating systems (e.g., BSD, Linux, Mac OS).

 ### The Isomorphic Go Project
 More information on the benefits of Isomorphic Go applications can be found at the [Isomorphic Go Website](http://isomorphicgo.org).